makinacorpus/drupal-sf-dic/README.md

  *  **database**: ```\DatabaseConnection``` instance that points to the Drupal default database

+ *  All the Drupal variables are set as a container parameters, which mean that you can use all of them as services parameters.
+Please note that the side effect of this is that if you wish to change a variable and use the new value as a service parameter, you will need to rebuild the container.

 ## Known issues

 ### Not all services can go in the container